apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/LibHdfs.md

 Common Problems
 ---------------

 The most common problem is the `CLASSPATH` is not set properly when calling a program that uses libhdfs.
 Make sure you set it to all the Hadoop jars needed to run Hadoop itself as well as the right configuration directory containing `hdfs-site.xml`.
-It is not valid to use wildcard syntax for specifying multiple jars.
-It may be useful to run `hadoop classpath --glob` or `hadoop classpath --jar <path`\> to generate the correct classpath for your deployment.
-See [Hadoop Commands Reference](../hadoop-common/CommandsManual.html#classpath) for more information on this command.
+Wildcard entries in the `CLASSPATH` are now supported by libhdfs.

 Thread Safe
 -----------